 Common Protocol on the Academic Stage of training

-In order to accommodate the delay in English A-level results being issued in 2021, we have amended our transitional arrangements.
-We will now allow students to accept a place on a qualifying law degree or exempting law degree up until 21 September 2021 (inclusive).
+We will allow students to accept a place on a qualifying law degree or exempting law degree up until 21 September 2021 (inclusive).
 However, there is no change to the requirement that they should start the course by 31 December 2021.

 Please note that this is the fourth version of the Common Protocol and supersedes the last version published in July 2020.

 This protocol concerns the Bar Standards Board's (BSB) and the Solicitors Regulation Authority's (SRA) Joint Statement on the academic stage of training.
 It concerns both regulators' new training regulations that will impact on the current Qualifying Law Degree (QLD) and Common Professional Examination (CPE) courses, eg Graduate Diploma in Law (GDL).
 It is the policy position for both the BSB and the SRA.

 Following the introduction of the BSB's new rules in 2019 and the introduction of the SRA's Solicitors Qualifying Examination (SQE) in autumn 2021, the Joint Statement requirements will be as follows:

 - For those wishing to qualify as a barrister: the requirements will remain in force for QLD/CPEs that start in or before the academic year 2018/19 and last until students on those courses complete their studies, in accordance with the requirements of the Academic Stage Handbook.

 - For those wishing to qualify as a solicitor: : the requirements will remain in force for QLD/CPEs that start up to and including 31 December 2021.
 Students must have accepted their offers on such courses: